makaanneo/joplin-plugin-athena/README.md

 ### webpack

-For this plugin webpack is updated to version 5. the [webpackconfig](webpack.config.js) is configured accordingy.
+For this plugin webpack is updated to version 5. the [webpackconfig](webpack.config.js) is configured accordingly.